Pay online

 US

 The VAT cash accounting scheme is useful for small businesses, as you only repay VAT to HMRC once you have received payment yourself.
-You can join the cash accounting scheme if your estimated turnover for the following tax year is not greater than £1.35m, and you can continue to use the scheme until your turnover is greater than £1.6m.
+You can join the cash accounting scheme if your estimated turnover for the following 12 months is not greater than £1.35m, and you can continue to use the scheme until your turnover exceeds £1.6m.
+These thresholds have been unchanged since 2017 and remain in place for 2026/27.
+Note that you can't use cash accounting alongside the Flat Rate Scheme, as the flat rate scheme has its own cash-basis option built in.

 Benefits of the VAT Cash Accounting scheme - Under the standard VAT scheme, you must repay VAT on any invoices you have issued, whether or not you have received payment from the customers.
 Under the cash scheme, you only repay VAT once you have been paid yourself.
 Under the standard VAT scheme, you can reclaim VAT on things you have purchased, even if you have yet to pay your supplier.
 Under the cash scheme, you can only reclaim for the VAT paid on purchases once you have paid your suppliers.

-Can you use the Cash Accounting scheme? - Your business should be eligible to use the scheme if you meet the threshold requirement, unless your VAT affairs are not up-to-date.
+Can you use the Cash Accounting scheme? - Your business should be eligible to use the scheme if you meet the £1.35m turnover requirement, your VAT returns and payments are up to date, and you haven't committed a VAT offence in the last 12 months.

 Registered office: 61 Friar Gate, Derby, Derbyshire, DE1 1DJ T: 01332 202660